erichutchins/fstsed/README.md

 4. **Benchmarks**

 Using the volexity fst db on 30k lines of suricata eve json logs from a home network, we can outperform grep for searching.
 Ripgrep with fixed-string `-F`is the absolute fastest, but there is significant slow down when ensuring matches occur on word boundaries `-w`.
-Note in this contrived example, there were not matches of the search terms in the data; this is showing the search-only speeds.
+Note in this contrived example, there were not matches of the search terms in the data; this is showing the search-only speeds. (hyperfine is ignoring the non-zero exit code because rg and grep did not find any matches)

 ```shell
 ; hyperfine -i -w 10 'fstsed -f volexity.fst 30k.log' 'rg -F -w -f volexity.ioc --passthru 30k.log' 'rg -F -f volexity.ioc --passthru 30k.log' 'grep -Fwf volexity.ioc 30k.log' 'fstsed -f volexity.fst --json 30k.log'